Health & Endurance Coaching

 There have been times when we have had to back off due to MS attacks (which have become less impactful as I have got fitter) but slowly the intensity and the pace improved to the point where I can claim to be exceptionally fit and have started proving that with hiking and rock and mountain climbing expeditions.
 My friends and acquaintances all comment with a tinge of envy about how fit and healthy I look.

 It’s a May bank holiday and I’m sat crossed legged on the embankment just down from Richmond Old Town Hall.
 I find a quiet spot away from all the distractions and crowds of the hungry runners, and try to remember what Luke had been drilling into me over the past five months.

 I first met Luke in September of 2014, and had been following his adventures through social media for most of the year.
-He had sent out a tweet asking for a final crew member to join his Double Brutal Extreme Triathlon team heading to Snowdonia National Park in North Wales for his first ever triathlon.
+He had sent out a tweet asking for a final crew member to join his Double Brutal Extreme Triathlon team, who were heading to Snowdonia National Park in north Wales for his first ever triathlon.